akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The Queen spoke with practiced diplomacy.

-“Such a frosty morning, my lord,” she said softly, nodding to the musicians to play.
-“It is no surprise that the game is shy in this cold fog…”
+‘Such a frosty morning, my lord,‘ she said softly, nodding to the musicians to play.
+‘It is no surprise that the game is shy in this cold fog…‘

 Henry’s steely gaze shifted to the door where his men lingered.
 Inwardly, he knew that a knight with a full belly was less likely to plot against him than a hungry one, but outwardly…

-“The game is shy,” he repeated, his voice a low rumble.
-“Or perhaps my knights have grown fat and lazy on my peace.”
+‘The game is shy,‘ he repeated, his voice a low rumble.
+‘Or perhaps my knights have grown fat and lazy on my peace.‘

 The Queen looked at him directly, she who had ruled England as regent in his stead and knew well the weight of the crown, far more than any of the barons.

-“My lord’s peace is no poor gift.
+‘My lord’s peace is no poor gift.
 It is the fruit of seeds you planted.
 Has not Anjou troubled your lands?
 That lion is tamed now.
-Anjou’s heir is bound to William.”
+Anjou’s heir is bound to William.‘

 Henry grunted, his fingers drumming on the oak.
-“If it holds, a promise is only as strong as the sword behind it.”
+‘If it holds, a promise is only as strong as the sword behind it.‘

 The Queen countered smoothly, turning her head.
-"And a sword is only as strong as the hand that holds it.
+‘And a sword is only as strong as the hand that holds it.
 The French King yielded at Gisors because he saw your reach was long.
-What are stags compared with your sons, and foxes to your daughters?"
+What are stags compared with your sons, and foxes to your daughters?‘

 She watched his jaw relax.
 He liked the map she was drawing.

 Roger, Bishop of Salisbury, stepped forward into the silence that followed.
 He was a quiet, scholarly figure, his fingers stained with the permanent grey of ink, the second most powerful man in England and keeper of the realm’s cold reality.

-“My lord the king,” Roger said, his voice precise, “It is well met, for I would speak of a son, not in terms of silver and swords, but rather I would speak of souls and of welfare.”
+‘My lord the king,‘ Roger said, his voice precise, ‘It is well met, for I would speak of a son, not in terms of silver and swords, but rather I would speak of souls and of welfare.‘

 Henry turned, his eyes wary.

 Roger inclined his head.
-“Your lordship studied at Salisbury Cathedral, and did well.
+‘Your lordship studied at Salisbury Cathedral, and did well.
 Your son, Godfrey Fitzroy, has now completed his own studies.
 The canons speak highly of his learning.
-He reads Latin, writes a fair charter, and can argue a point of canon law without losing his temper.”
-A thin smile.
-“More than I could say for many a knight.”
+He reads Latin, writes a fair charter, and can argue a point of canon law without losing his temper.‘ A thin smile.
+‘More than I could say for many a knight.‘

 Something flickered in Henry’s face.
 Pride?
 Surprise?
 He said nothing.

 Roger continued, his tone shifting.
-“My lord, as each of your children has proven themselves, coming of age, you have provided for each.
+‘My lord, as each of your children has proven themselves, coming of age, you have provided for each.
 To Robert, a captain’s command.
 To Sybilla, a crown.
-Even Fulk has found his cloister.”
+Even Fulk has found his cloister.‘

 He paused.
 The hall grew quiet.

-“But is it to be for this son Godfrey, the one who studied under my own roof, having neither land, nor title, nor marriage.
+‘But is it to be for this son Godfrey, the one who studied under my own roof, having neither land, nor title, nor marriage.
 He has naught but your name.
 The canons ask me, my lord.
 I ask you.
-What do you mean to do for him?”
+What do you mean to do for him?‘

 Henry’s face went still.
 His fingers, which had been drumming on the oak, stopped.

 For a long moment, he did not speak.
 The silence was a physical weight.

-Then, slowly, he said, “Godfrey is… young.”
+Then, slowly, he said, ‘Godfrey is… young.‘

 Roger’s eyebrows rose.
-“At his age you seized the treasury at Winchester.”
+‘At his age you seized the treasury at Winchester.‘

 Henry’s jaw tightened.
-“He studies.”
-He said it as if convincing himself.
-“There is time enough.”
+‘He studies.‘ He said it as if convincing himself.
+‘There is time enough.‘

-“Time for what?”
-Roger’s voice was flat.
-“It is whispered in the corridors, at the supper tables, and now even to my own ears: Lackland’s shadow.”
+‘Time for what?‘ Roger’s voice was flat.
+‘It is whispered in the corridors, at the supper tables, and now even to my own ears: Lackland’s shadow.‘

 Henry flinched and all saw it.
 The word *Lackland* was a hard blow, a wound from his childhood.